Nancy Sinatra: 1990s–present

 At 54, Sinatra posed for Playboy in the May 1995 issue and made appearances on TV shows to promote her album One More Time.
 The magazine appearance caused some controversy.
 On the talk-show circuit, she said that her father was proud of the photos.
 Sinatra told Jay Leno on a 1995 Tonight Show that her daughters gave their approval, but her mother said that she should ask her father before committing to the project.
-Sinatra claims that when she told her father what Playboy would be paying her, he said, "Double it".
+Sinatra said that when she told her father what Playboy would be paying her, he said, "Double it".

+In 1995, Nancy wrote the book Frank Sinatra, An American Legend.
+This was followed by an updated version in 1998 following Frank's death.

 Taking her father's advice to own her masters, Sinatra owns or holds an interest in most of her material, including videos.
 Sinatra appeared live at the Edinburgh International Festival in August 2002.
 The sold-out, one-off concert was filmed by the BBC and later aired on BBC Four.
 She collaborated with former Los Angeles neighbor Morrissey on a 2004 version of his song "Let Me Kiss You", which was featured on her album Nancy Sinatra.
 The single – released the same day as Morrissey's version – charted at no. 46 in the UK, providing Sinatra with her first hit in more than 30 years.
 The follow-up single, "Burnin' Down the Spark," failed to chart.
 The album featured U2, Sonic Youth, Calexico, Pete Yorn, Jon Spencer, Pulp's Jarvis Cocker and Steven Van Zandt, all of whom have cited Sinatra as an influence.
 Each artist crafted a song for Sinatra to sing on the album.
 EMI released The Essential Nancy Sinatra, a UK-only greatest-hits compilation featuring the previously unreleased track "Machine Gun Kelly", in 2006.
 The album was Sinatra's first to make the UK charts (no. 73) since 1971's Did You Ever? reached no. 31.
 Sinatra recorded "Another Gay Sunshine Day" for Another Gay Movie in 2006.

 Sinatra received a star on the Hollywood Walk of Fame on May 11, 2006.
 A Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to her in 2002.